Buying Salt and Pepper Diamonds

 2. Hand Pick!

 Get a photo of the salt and pepper diamond on the finger.
 This will help determine scale and showcase how the stone will look when worn.
 Carat weight specs alone can be misleading when determining size proportions as rose cuts tend to offer larger surface areas compared to traditionally cut stones.
 This method better depicts the diamond as to what it will look like when it comes off the bench and “into the wild”.
 Note the change in opacity and the scale of the stone in comparison to the fingers.
 Consider the following, how does the stone look to your naked eye?
 Note the facet polish, how does it catch (or snatch up!) the light?
+It can help to ask the ring size of the fingers in the photograph too.

 3. Live Action!